Dear Prudence, DireWolf Dog

-The Dire Wolf Project was first developed by Lois Denny in 1987.
-The first litter between a purebred Alaskan Malamute (Buddy) and a purebred German Shepherd Dog (Swanny) was whelped on February 4, 1988 in Oxnard, California.
+The origins of the dogs bred by the Dire Wolf Project began in 1987.
+Lois Schwarz bred the first litter between a purebred Alaskan Malamute (Buddy) and a purebred German Shepherd Dog (Swanny) on February 4, 1988 in Oxnard, California.

 By the time Lois was 30, she had the experience behind her of hundreds of breeds as she trained, groomed, handled and bred animals for others.
 In her mind she was constantly evaluating and gathering information as an image of a new breed of dog formed deep within her.
 She prepared a standard of what this new breed would look like and how it should behave.
 She knew the character it needed to have to become the best breed she had ever known.
 The brains and heart of the dog had to come first.
 She was concerned about the looks just yet.
 She imagined that could be done in a couple of generations, but the heart and intelligence would take some time.
 She had figured at least 6 years.
 This would be an expensive undertaking and would take a lot longer than she had imagined.

-After several years of breeding these American Alsatian/mastiff mixed dogs and choosing only the quietest, boldest dogs in the litter (and disregarding the look in order to concentrate on the most important feature of this new breed, its companion dog personality, each litter began to reproduce themselves consistently, thus continuing the formation of a new rare breed of dog.
+After several years of breeding these shepalute/mastiff mixed dogs and choosing only the quietest, boldest dogs in the litter (and disregarding the look in order to concentrate on the most important feature of this new breed, its companion dog personality), each litter began to reproduce themselves consistently, thus continuing the formation of a new rare breed of dog.
 In 2002, all the lines were set and each litter produced a similar personality and look.
-These purebred dogs were bred unto themselves to beget 18th and 20th generations who were again crossed with unrelated dogs in 2006.
+These purebred dogs were bred unto themselves to beget 18th and 20th generations.
+In 2004, her daughter, Jennifer Stoeckl joined Lois as an apprentice in her pursuit to solidify the world's first large breed companion dog.
+Together, they chose to change the name of the dogs to American Alsatian™.
+These dogs were again crossed with unrelated dogs in 2006.
 This time the crossbred dogs were an Anatolian/Great Pyrenees mix out of purebred lines and a shepherd/malamute mix.
 She chose these two dogs in order to keep the largeness and enhance the temperament.
-We are now in the fifth generation from these last crossbreedings and all lines are once again purebred dogs, meaning they beget themselves consistently in personality, health and looks.